inkVerb/Vubuntu-info/verbs/Windows-_ubuntuTimeProblem.md

 # Un-fix the problem in Windows:

 1. Create "WindowsTimeFixUTC.reg" with this in it:

 (or here: https://github.com/inkVerb/Vubuntu/blob/master/verbs/fixWindowsTime/WindowsTimeUnFixUTC.reg)

 `Windows Registry Editor Version 5.00` `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation]`
 `     "RealTimeIsUniversal"=-`

+2. Double click on it in Windows

-2. Run command prompt as admin and type this:
+3. Run command prompt as admin and type this:

 `sc config w32time start= demand`